• Skip to content

 TRANSPORT: Prep to Year Two (Students will need to be dropped off by 8:00am, but transport provided back to school).
 Please respond to Mrs Katie Hauser about whether your child/ren require transport (https://forms.office.com/r/RHQtkUTNke).

 FOOD: The children will need to bring their own morning tea, lunch, and water.
+There will be no canteen operating on the day.

 SPECTATORS: We encourage as many parents as possible to come and support your child/ren at the St Saviour’s Primary Athletics Carnival.
 We ask that all spectators remember to keep their encouragement positive and to respect the officials’ decisions on the day.
 The main purpose behind this carnival is for the students to have fun, whist showing their school spirt gaining points for their house.